mcgrew/dwrandomizer/README.md

                           that of the remake.
 This will make grind times much longer.
     -c, ---no-chests      Do not randomize chest contents.
+    -d, --defaults        Run the randomizer with the default options.
     -f, --force           Skip checksums and force randomization.
 This may produce an invalid ROM if the incorrect file is used.
     -i, --no-searchitems  Do not randomize the locations of searchable items